-Notre Dame Crowned Women's Basketball Champs After Buzzer Beater
+WATCH: This Last-Second Shot Gave Notre Dame The Women's Basketball Crown

 It was the second straight game that Ogunbowale hit a shot in the final second to carry the Irish.
 On Friday, her jumper with one second remaining in overtime knocked off previously unbeaten UConn in the semifinals.

 Notre Dame had lost the title game four times over the last seven years.
-It nearly ended the same way for the Irish, had they not had the biggest game in the final since the women's tournament began in 1982.
+It nearly ended the same way for the Irish, had they not had the biggest comeback in the final since the women's tournament began in 1982.

-Note: A previous version of this story incorrectly stated that Notre Dame won its first title on Easter Day in 2001.
-In fact, it won the title on April 1, 2001.
-But Easter fell on April 15 that year.